-- Agree to the release of all investigative records to the administrator of the selected teacher training program.
+- Agree to the release of all investigative records to the administrator of the selected teacher training program, and;

-- Supply a fingerprint sample and submit to a criminal history records check to be conducted by the Tennessee Bureau of Investigation; and
+- Supply a fingerprint sample and submit to a criminal history records check to be conducted by the Tennessee Bureau of Investigation.

 Please note there is a cost associated with completing your background check.
 You should confirm minimum requirements have been met for the Teacher Education Program before completing the background check and paying the associated fees.
-You may contact the advising center (865-974-8194) for an appointment, or Nina Fox (firstname.lastname@example.org) to request a review of your records for minimum requirements.
+For questions regarding minimum requirements, please contact your education advisor.
+If you have questions regarding the fingerprint process, please contact email@example.com.

-NOTE: If you are an out-of-state applicant and not admitted or currently enrolled at the University of Tennessee, please contact Diane Booker (email@example.com) for directions specific to your state to complete the background check.
+NOTE: If you are an out-of-state applicant and not admitted or currently enrolled at the University of Tennessee, please contact Bailey School of Education at firstname.lastname@example.org for directions specific to your state to complete the background check.

 Following the application deadline, you will be notified via email of your application status.

-If all requirements for admission are completed by the application deadline, and if you meet the minimum requirements you will be contacted to schedule an interview with a Board of Admission for your program area.
+If all requirements for admission are completed by the application deadline, and if you meet the minimum requirements your application will be reviewed by a Board of Admission for your program area.

-If all requirements for admission are not completed, or if you do not meet the minimum requirements for admission to Teacher Education, you will be contacted via email with a detailed account of the deficiency of your application.
-You will be given an opportunity to respond to this deficiency, as sometimes additional information is all that is needed to clear up a hold on your application.
-If you are unable to resolve the deficiency for the current application cycle, we recommend that you work with your advisor to resolve the issue before the next application cycle.
+If all requirements for admission are not completed, or if you do not meet the minimum requirements for admission to Teacher Education, you will be contacted via email regarding how to proceed with your application.
+You will be given an opportunity to respond, as sometimes additional information is all that is needed to clear up a hold on your application.
+If you are unable to resolve the issue for the current application cycle, we recommend that you work with your advisor to resolve the issue before the next application cycle.

-If you are not admitted to teacher education, you may choose to take feedback from your Board of Admission and reapply next semester.
-Some of our most successful teacher education students have interviewed more than once with an admissions board to gain entry into the program.
+If you are not admitted, you may choose to take feedback from your Board of Admission and re-apply next semester.
+Some of our most successful Teacher Education Program students have applied more than once with an admissions board to gain entry into the program.
 There is no stigma associated with applying multiple times.
 The process for re-application is similar to the process for original application to teacher education, with the exception that you may be exempt from repeating the fingerprinting/background check.
-You will need to contact Nina Fox (firstname.lastname@example.org) regarding a potential exemption from this requirement.
+You will need to contact the Bailey Graduate School of Education (email@example.com) regarding a potential exemption from this requirement.

 Once the applicant is formally admitted to the Teacher Education Program, the initial professional education courses must be completed.
-To advance to the internship year or student teaching the teacher candidate must complete required coursework and must maintain good standing.
-The teacher candidate must maintain a 2.75 cumulative GPA, a 2.50 content/subject area GPA, and maintain a 2.80 GPA in professional education courses.
+To advance to the internship year or student teaching, the teacher candidate must complete required coursework and must maintain good standing.
+The teacher candidate must maintain a 2.75 GPA, and 2.80 GPA in professional education courses.
 A grade of “C” or above must be received in all professional education courses.
-Keep in mind that some licensure programs have GPA requirements that differ from the 2.50 content GPA.
-Please check with your advisor for these specifics.

 Additionally, the teacher candidate must display the professional competencies, attitudes, and dispositions (ProCADs) expected of the teaching profession.